 Periodontal (gum) tissues play a major role in your oral health.
 Dental problems associated with your gums, specifically periodontal disease, can drastically affect the function and aesthetics of your smile.
 Healthy gums not only protect the roots of your teeth; they also have cosmetic value.
 An attractive smile strikes a nice balance between beautiful bright teeth and healthy pink gums.

-As experts in periodontics, our team at Langtree Dental Associates is dedicated to helping you maintain or improve your periodontal health.
+As experts in periodontics, our team at Parkway Dentistry at Langtree is dedicated to helping you maintain or improve your periodontal health.
 This usually includes the prevention, diagnosis, and treatment of gum disease.
 After the successful treatment of gum disease, periodontal maintenance is a necessity.

 Diagnosing Periodontal Disease